mandadapu-group/parallel-swap-mc/README.md

 ### **Please Read!
 Check Your HOOMD Installation**
 To compile this plugin, you (obviously) need to have HOOMD-Blue installed.
 However, this plugin depends very crucially on the JIT package, which is not always installed if you follow [the steps in HOOMD-Blue's website](https://hoomd-blue.readthedocs.io/en/stable/installation.html).
-Thus, successful installation of the plugin requires you to follow additional steps.
+Thus, the successful installation of the plugin requires you to follow additional steps.
 To check if your HOOMD installation has the JIT package, just try to import it and see if Python gives an error:

 ```python
 import hoomd.jit